Berkhamsted: Geography

 The countryside surrounding the town includes parts of the Green Belt and the Chilterns Area of Outstanding Natural Beauty (ANOB).
 The Urban Nature Conservation Study (UNCS) recognises the town's hinterland as a biodiversity resource.
 The hills gently rise to an undulating and open plateau, which has a mix of arable farmland, common land and mixed oak, ash and beech woodland.
 On the northeast side of town are the Berkhamsted and Northchurch commons, the largest in the Chilterns at 1055 acre, and forming a large arc running from Northchurch, through Frithsden and down to Potten End.
 Ownership of Berkhamsted Common is divided between the National Trust and Berkhamsted Golf Club.
 Beyond the common is the 5000 acre historic wooded parkland of Ashridge; once part of Berkhamsted Castle's hunting park, it is now managed by the National Trust.
 Ashridge is part of the Chilterns Beechwood Special Area of Conservation (SAC), a nationally important nature conservation area, and is also designated as a Site of Special Scientific Interest.
 Agriculture is more dominant to the south of the town; close to the Buckinghamshire border there are two former large country estates, Ashlyns and Rossway.
 The ancient woodland at Dickshills is also located here.

 The centre of Berkhamsted is typical of a medieval market town with its long, straight High Street (aligned on the Akeman Street) forming the east–west axis, from which extend medieval burgage plots to the north and south.
-The town centre slowly developed over the years and contains a wide variety of properties that date from the 13th century onwards.The canal intersects the river at numerous points, taking most of its water supply and helping to drain the valley.
-The townscape was shaped by the Bulbourne valley, which rises 300 ft on either side at its narrowest pointy.
+The town centre slowly developed over the years and contains a wide variety of properties that date from the 13th century onwards.
+The canal intersects the river at numerous points, taking most of its water supply and helping to drain the valley.
+The townscape was shaped by the Bulbourne Valley, which rises 300 ft on either side at its narrowest point.

 Neighbouring settlements

-Along the Bulbourne valley towards London, are the village of Bourne End and the large new town of Hemel Hempstead.
-To the south south-east is the large village of Bovingdon and south from Berkhamsted, along the Chiltern Hills into Buckinghamshire is the hamlet of Ashley Green and the market town of Chesham.
-Further southwest is the village of Great Missenden and to the west is the small market town of Wendover.
+Along the Bulbourne Valley, towards London, are the village of Bourne End and the large new town of Hemel Hempstead.
+To the south-south-east is the large village of Bovingdon and south from Berkhamsted, along the Chiltern Hills into Buckinghamshire, is the hamlet of Ashley Green and the market town of Chesham.
+Further south-west is the village of Great Missenden and to the west is the small market town of Wendover.

-Northwestwards are the village of Northchurch, and the hamlets of Dudswell and Cow Roast, Wigginton and the small market towns of Tring and Aylesbury, the county town of Buckinghamshire.
-Following the Chiltern Hills northwards, to the north-northwest is the village of Aldbury; situated to the north of Berkhamsted are the villages of Ringshall and Little Gaddesden; located to the north-east of the town are the villages and hamlets of Potten End, Frithsden and Great Gaddesden.
+North-westwards are the village of Northchurch, and the hamlets of Dudswell and Cow Roast, Wigginton and the small market towns of Tring and Aylesbury, the county town of Buckinghamshire.
+Following the Chiltern Hills northwards, to the north-north-west is the village of Aldbury; situated to the north of Berkhamsted are the villages of Ringshall and Little Gaddesden; located to the north-east of the town are the villages and hamlets of Potten End, Frithsden and Great Gaddesden.

 Climate

 Like most of the United Kingdom, Berkhamsted has an oceanic climate (Köppen climate classification Cfb).

-Near-real-time weather information can be retrieved from Berkhamsted Weather Station page on the Met Office Weather Observation website.